XavierCLL/Jaziku/README.rst

 meteorological variables in puntual scale.

-According to IDEAM’s commitment to promote and guide scientiﬁc research about weather forecasting and climate, "Jazikü" is a program designed to evaluate teleconnections between meteorological variables with the main indices of climate variability aﬀecting climate in Colombia.
+According to IDEAM’s commitment to promote and guide scientiﬁc research about weather forecast and climate, "Jazikü" is a program designed to evaluate teleconnections between meteorological variables with the main indices of climate variability aﬀecting climate in Colombia.